SimenB/realpath-native/README.md

 The advantage of the native `realpath` over `fs.realpath` is that the native one better supports paths on Windows.

+On node 4 the function uses the old `fs.realpath` function.

 ## Install

 Install the module with `npm`: